-College of Communication > About > Alumni > Alumni Spotlight > semark
+College of Communication > About > Alumni > Alumni Spotlights > semark

 As director of communications and engagement at Evanston Township High School (ETHS) in Illinois, Evangeline Semark (CMN MA ’14) proudly touts the equity focus of this learning community.
 Ranked in the top 1–2 percent of all U.S. high schools, ETHS educates more than 3,300 youth from every neighborhood in Evanston, Ill., representing many racial and ethnic backgrounds and socio-economic statuses.
 The high rate of student success at ETHS is attributable, in part, to the conversations between students and staff about racial equity and building an environment that affirms all perspectives and identities.